jakeloftis/wireguard/README.md

 Install the application
 Launch
 Click "Add Tunnel"
-Navigate to your wgclient.conf you saved in Notepad Click Open
+Navigate to the location you saved your wgclient.conf in Notepad Click Open
 Click "Activate"
 ```